dshryn/simple-chatroom-app/README.md

-# Universal Group Chat Application with Flutter & Firebase 📱💬
+# Group Chat Application with Flutter & Firebase 📱💬

-A robust Flutter application providing a unified group chat experience for authenticated users.
+This Flutter application provides a unified group chat experience for authenticated users.
 The app leverages Firebase for real-time messaging, secure user authentication, and profile management, delivering a seamless and cohesive communication platform.

 ## Core Features